patrickbucher/learning-rust/grokking-algorithms/answers.md

 list containing all the usernames.
 However, since the speedup for the first step by 1/26 is a constant factor, the data structure will perform more or less the same as a linked list as n gets bigger.

+# Chapter 3

+## 3.1

+A function `greet` was called with the `name` parameter set to `"maggie"`.
+This function called another function `greet2`, also with the `name` parameter set to `"maggie"`.

+## 3.2

+The stack will be built up until the process runs out of stack space.
+The program will then be terminated by the operating system.

+## 3.2